naef-lab/dryR/Readme.md

 ```
 ## Quick start
 ### Example dataset
 `dryR` comes with example data in form of a list called simData.
 The list contains count data simData[["countData"]], a vector with the different conditions/groups simData[["group"]], and a vector indicating Zeitgeber Time simData[["time"]].
-The data have been generated using simphony https://github.com/hugheylab/simphony.
+The data was generated using simphony https://github.com/hugheylab/simphony.

 ### Running an example
 ```